enigmalea/mod-handbook/README.md

 # mod-handbook

 The moderation handbook for The Hanged Man Events.
+Here you can find guides, templates, and posts.